JialiZhang1016/Obesity/README.md

-# Obesity Dataset Analysis Project for STAT 6545
+# Wine Dataset Analysis Project for STAT 6545

 This document outlines the proposal for a data analysis project conducted as a final project for **STAT 6545**.
 Below are the names of the team members who will collaboratively work on this project: